 Part of the attraction to our specialty is our rapidly-expanding clinical knowledge, including a multitude of new and effective psychopharmacologic agents and milieu improvements.
 We're a national resource for psychiatric nurses.
 We hold conferences related to holistic nursing practice.
 Our Shared Governance Model for nursing practice incorporates Unit-Practice Councils (UPCs) whose members are part of hospital-wide councils and committees.
 Our UPCs were instrumental in rolling out Primary Nursing on every inpatient unit and continue to improve patient care through evidence-based initiatives.

 At NewYork-Presbyterian Hospital/Westchester Division, many of the BSN and MSN programs in the New York City area utilize our hospital for clinical education.
 What's more, our publications and presentations garner national awards and attention.
+One of our Clinical Nurses received the American Psychiatric Nursing award for Excellence in Practice—RN.
+Read more about Janette here:

 Our Westchester facility has proudly blazed the way in establishing the Planetree model for inpatient psychiatry.
 In 2011, we became the first psychiatric hospital in the nation to be designated as a Planetree facility.
 The Planetree philosophy is integrated into every aspect of treatment and nurses have ongoing education in this patient-focused approach to care.